-Should you keep praying for a husband (or any other unfulfilled longing, for that matter) when God seems to thwart your desire at every turn?
+Should you keep praying for a husband (or any other unfulfilled longing) when God seems to thwart your desire at every turn?

-What a great question.
-How I can relate.
-(If you’re new around here, you can read my story in my book, Confessions of a Boy-Crazy Girl.)
+Can you relate?
+I sure can.
+(If you’re new around here, you can read my journey in my book, Confessions of a Boy-Crazy Girl.)

-Let’s eavesdrop on Jesus’ prayers to the Father on one of the darkest nights of His life.
-I think we just might find the answer to this woman’s question tucked right there in the olive groves of Gethsemane.
-C’mon.
+Let’s eavesdrop on His prayer to His Father on one of the darkest nights of His life.
+I think we’ll find the answer to this woman’s question tucked right there in the olive groves of Gethsemane.

 Jesus’ Desperate Prayers